CarolineDirat/BlogPHP/README.md

   - You can change his pseudo as you want (but users pseudos must be distincts).
   - Be careful, passwords are hashed with `password_hash(string 'password', PASSWORD_DEFAULT')` => You can change admin passsword only if you use this function to hash it.

+### Warnings
+##### If you want push this project in production :
+I have the rights for the CaroCode logo, you do not have the right to use it on your own website (or any other public use).
+You must therefore change the public/build/img/logo.png file.

 ## Use

 ##### Here are some URIs corresponding to the features of the blog: